Digital Eye Strain

 So, my eyes may be suffering from too much screen use—besides giving up on my screens, what can be done about it?

 First, be aware and limit your time, if possible.
 Give your eyes a break with several slow blinks to let your tears do their job.
-There are lenses designed just for handheld screen use, and lens coatings to block the UV emitted.
-If you are suffering from dry eyes, there are several treatments available—from artificial tears, to prescription drugs such as Restasis or punctal plugs to help your eyes better use the tears you have.
+There are lenses designed just for handheld screen use, and lens coatings to block the UV and blue light emitted.
+If you are suffering from dry eyes, there are several treatments available—from artificial tears and omega 3’s, to prescription drugs such as Restasis, Xiidra or Cequia, or punctal plugs and procedures like iLUX to help your eyes better use the tears you have.

 If you are experiencing symptoms which may be related to digital eye strain, start with seeing your eye doctor to discuss solutions available.